Features, pricing, ratings, and pros and cons, compared head to head.

-checkra1n is a free offensive security tool.
-MimiPenguin 2.0 is a free offensive security tool.
-Compare features, ratings, integrations, and community reviews side by side to find the best offensive security fit for your security stack.
+checkra1n is a free penetration testing tool.
+MimiPenguin 2.0 is a free penetration testing tool.
+Compare features, ratings, integrations, and community reviews side by side to find the best penetration testing fit for your security stack.
+Independent and vendor-neutral: we never sell rankings.

 Based on our analysis of available product data, here is our conclusion: